Plan a Microsoft Entra self-service password reset deployment

 Administrator accounts have elevated permissions.
 The on-premises enterprise or domain administrators can't reset their passwords through SSPR.
 On-premises admin accounts have the following restrictions:

-We recommend that you don't sync your on-prem Active Directory admin accounts with Azure AD.
+We recommend that you don't sync your on-prem Active Directory admin accounts with Microsoft Entra ID.

 Environments with multiple identity management systems